bmc/daemonize/index.md

 *daemonize* is written in C. Given the number of Unix-like operating systems, and the number of releases of each, it is impractical for me to provide binaries of *daemonize* for every combination of Unix-like operating system and operating system release.

+If you're on a Mac, you can use [homebrew](http://mxcl.github.com/homebrew/) to instsall *daemonize*, like so:

+    $ brew install daemonize

-So, currently, you must build *daemonize* from source code, as described below.
+If you're on any other Unix-like operating system, you must build *daemonize* from source code, as described below.

 There are two ways to get the source code: